techrah/sqlite3-compression-encryption-vfs/README.md

 1. Does not work yet with SQLite version 3.13.0.

 ## Contributing to the project
 If you would like to contribute back to the project, please fork the repo and submit pull requests.
+For more information, please read this [wiki page](https://github.com/ryanhomer/sqlite3-compression-encryption-vfs/wiki/Developing-in-Xcode)

 Here are some things that need to be implemented:
 - Proper mutex & multi-threading support